burlachenkok/exploring-python3/python_details.md

 *  When the `-m` module is used, `sys.argv[0]` is set to the full name of the located module.

-# Language Constructions and sources of confusion for people with another languages background
+# If you arrived to Python from the Compiling Languages

-## Comment about events
+## About Events
-Some programming languages like C# contain native support of event-based communication between objects to support Object Orientated Programming, however, Python (and C, C++) programming languages do not contain a native event-based system, even though there are frameworks on top of it that supported that (for example Qt).
+Some programming languages like C# contain native support of event-based communication between objects to support Object Orientated Programming, however, Python (and C++) programming language does not contain a native event-based system, even though there are frameworks on top of it that supported that (for example Qt).

 ## Meaning of Object

-Now there is a clash of terminology if you have C++, Java, or C# background.
+There is a clash of terminology if you have C++, Java, or C# background.
 In Python, everything that takes up memory in some form is called the **object**.
 In other languages (Java, C#, C++) object is an instance of the class.
 So an object in Python terminology is:
 * Class instances
 * Exotic built-in objects (e.g. files)
 * Fundamental built-in data types (e.g. integers)